Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Algorithms for Canonical Forms of Type A Quiver Representations

-Next we will introduce three auxiliary edges containing identity maps to aide us in the computations by acting as a place holder for matrices.

 We can now perform two versions of the sequential algorithm in parallel.
-For quiver $Q_\alpha$, we will use the rightward-initial algorithm (\cref{alg:typeA_alg_ri}).
-Notice that the terminal matrices are collected in the auxiliary edges, they will be important when we merge the results of the two sub-quivers.
+For quiver $Q_\alpha$, we will use the rightward-initial algorithm (\cref{alg:typeA_alg_ri}), and for quiver $Q_\beta$, we will use the leftward-initial variant.
+Notice that the terminal matrices are collected at $A_m$.

-For the quiver $Q_\beta$, we will use the leftward-initial sequential algorithm.
-This allows us to collect both the permutation matrices in the center auxiliary edge.